Faithful3D/Website/article/2020-05-02_bug_report.md

 imgURL: ../image/article/report_bug.jpg

-short_text: Discover how to report bug!
+short_text: Discover how to report a bug!

 ---
 <div class="container">
 	<h3>Hi everyone!</h3>
 	<p align="justify">
-		We are human like everyone who use Faithful 3D (Im not 100% sure about that btw), and like every human on earth, we make mistakes or bugs.
+		We are human like everyone who uses Faithful 3D (I'm not 100% sure about that btw), and like every human on earth, we make mistakes and create bugs.
 That's why it's really important to report them to us...
 	</p>

 	<h3>Yeah, but where?</h3>
 	<p align="justify">
-		Well, answer is simple, you just have to use following links and open an issue:
+		Well, the answer is simple: You just have to use the following links and open an issue.
 		<ul>
 			<li><a href="https://github.com/Juknum/Faithful-3D/issues"><strong>Resource pack</strong> report bug</a></li>
 			<li><a href="https://github.com/Juknum/faithful3d.github.io/issues"><strong>Website</strong> report bug</a></li>